Athomeatfenway

 Baseball may have fallen down again.
 But it will get up and it will walk straight again if you take action, Commissioner.
 And that will be some legacy to leave.

-Posted in BASEBALL, Barry Bonds, Bud Selig, Commissioner, RED SOX, roger clemens, steroids | 7 Comments »
+Posted in Barry Bonds, BASEBALL, Bud Selig, Commissioner, RED SOX, roger clemens, steroids | 7 Comments »

 BARRY BONDS: SKIP THE TRIP TO COOPERSTOWN